Marais/marais.github.io/evinced/platform_deduplication.md

 ![My SVG Image](/evinced/platform_rocksdb_flow.svg)
 ## The deduplication worker
 ### Message Deduplication flow
-RocksDb was configured with a bloom filter on the keys.
-Because we had a read heavy need, the filter reduced disk reads when we do lookups if the key exists.
-On top of this we did a multiget which futher improves performance.
+RocksDB was configured with a Bloom filter on the keys.
+Since we had a read-heavy requirement, the filter reduced disk reads during lookups by quickly determining if a key exists.
+Additionally, we implemented a multiget, which further improved performance.

-The writes was done in batches to improve performance.
-In the case of RocksDB, it utilizes a LSM tree with write ahead log.
-This make writing very fast.
+The writes were done in batches to enhance performance.
+In the case of RocksDB, it utilizes an LSM tree along with a write-ahead log, which makes the writing process very fast.

 The following diagram depicts what is going on in a single deduplication worker process:
 ![My SVG Image](/evinced/platform_dedup_worker_flow.svg)